 - Install the FireShot extension (Download links: Chrome and Firefox).
 I’m using the Chrome web browser.

-- Click on FireShot extension and select the Capture entire page option.
+- Click on the FireShot extension and select the Capture entire page option.

 - The extension will capture the entire web page.

-- Once it is done, you’ll see the scrolling screenshot along with several options on a new browser tab.
+- Once it is done, you’ll see the scrolling screenshot along with several options on the new browser tab.